tenzir/tenzir/README.md

 ## Start Here

-Dive right in for free at [app.tenzir.com][app] and explore the cloud-based Tenzir demo.
-When you're ready for deploying your own node, run our installer that guides your through setup process:
+Dive right in at [app.tenzir.com][app] and play with a cloud-based Tenzir demo.
+Once you're ready for deploying your own node, run our installer that guides your through setup process:

 ```bash
 curl https://get.tenzir.app | sh